s-oram/Grace/Manual Files/Grace Manual.md

 ## Modulation ##

-The Modulation Matrix routes signals from the modulation sources (LFOs, Envelopes, XY Pads, MIDI Input etc) to Lucidity's parameters.
-It is the heart of Lucidity's modulation system.
+The Modulation Matrix routes signals from the modulation sources (LFOs, Envelopes, XY Pads, MIDI Input etc) to Grace's parameters.
+It is the heart of Grace's modulation system.

 <img src="images/ModMatrix.png" >

 **Main:** Modulation Matrix editing is disabled when the MAIN button is selected (as shown in the image above).

-**Mod Shots:** Lucidity features 8 MOD SLOTS.
+**Mod Shots:** Grace features 8 MOD SLOTS.
 Each MOD SLOT provides a way to route one modulation source to multiple destinations.

 **Prev/Next Mod Slot:** These buttons select the previous or next MOD SLOT.
 Off course you don't have to use these buttons.
 You may simply click on the desired MOD SLOT to select it.